 What is Sweet and Sour

 Of the many sweet and sour dishes I’ve had the pleasure of tasting, sweet and sour ribs (Tang Cu Pai Gu, 糖醋排骨) are my absolute favourite.
-It’s partly because I always enjoy meat with bones (Have you tried my recipe for Black Bean Sauce Ribs?).
+It’s partly because I always enjoy meat with bones (Have you tried my recipe for Steamed Ribs with Black Beans?).
 Also, I like how simple it is to prepare.
 Unlike sweet and sour pork, there is no deep-frying required.

 This dish exists in many regional cuisines of China, such as Shandong cuisine (Lu Cai), Shanghai cuisine (Ben Bang Cai), Sichuan cuisine (Chuan Cai), Jiangsu cuisine (Su Cai), etc. Home cooks usually have their own twists and taste preferences.